LearyE/Lab-Manual-Edits/README.md

 ## Schedule Notification
 For all lab members, your particular work of the previous week and work schedule for the following week will be discussed and assigned during the weekly meeting.

 The lab meeting is obligatory for each member.
-If you will be absent for some particular reason for the lab meeting, reasonable notification needs to be made to Dr. Leary and Ms. Kyeong.
+If you will be absent for some particular reason for the lab meeting, reasonable notification needs to be made to Dr. Leary.
 For students, schoolwork is priority, however you need to communicate with your supervisors when your schoolwork conflicts with Lab work and it is necessary to reduce work hours.

 **In addition:**